Lynn Strait: Death and legacy

 On December 11, 1998, Strait was traveling from Santa Barbara, California, to Los Angeles and was killed in a six-car crash.
 The crash occurred on a highway off-ramp.
 Only one other driver, David Redderson, was injured in the crash, and he was released from Saint Francis Hospital in Santa Barbara.
 Also killed in the accident was Strait's dog, Dobbs, who was on the cover of the band's 1997 debut album Get Some and served as the group's mascot.

 The band Sevendust paid tribute to Strait with the song "Angel's Son."
 A tribute album entitled Strait Up was released on November 7, 2000, on Virgin Records/Immortal Records, compiled with the help of members of Limp Bizkit, Korn, Slipknot, Sevendust, Hed PE, Coal Chamber, Sugar Ray, System of a Down, Soulfly, Incubus, Ozzy Osbourne, and others.
 The album contains tributes to Strait with backing from the remaining band.
 Also on the record was a remixed version of Strait's last recording with Snot, a song titled "Absent," the original version of which was included on the Strangeland soundtrack.

 On August 7, 1999, fans were encouraged to buy copies of Snot's debut CD Get Some in an attempt to cause a jump in the charts on what would have been Strait's 31st birthday.
 The band My Ruin fronted by Tairrie B paid tribute to him with a song called "Rockstar."
 The band NOFX mentions Strait and Dobbs in their song "Doornails," in which they pay tribute to deceased punk band members.
 Strait had previously provided backing vocals on their song "The Brews."
 Punk Rock band Lagwagon would pay tribute to Lynn with the song “Narrow Straits” in 1999 as the members of the band were all from Goleta and were friends with him.
 British band Reuben paid tribute to him and Kurt Cobain in their song "Push."
+The Italian rap rock band Folder also mentions Lynn in their 2005 album Right Things in the song "Precious".